michoo/kingfisher/README.md

 ### Inline ignore directives

-Add `kingfisher:ignore` (or `kingfisher:allow`) anywhere on the same line as a finding to silence it.
+Add `kingfisher:ignore` anywhere on the same line as a finding to silence it.
 Multi-line strings and PEM-style blocks may also be ignored by placing the directive on the closing delimiter line (for example, `"""  # kingfisher:ignore`), on the next logical line after the string, **or** on a comment immediately before the value:

 ```python
 # kingfisher:ignore